aws-amplify/docs/docs/lib/datastore/fragments/flutter/datastore-events.md

 <amplify-callout>

-Please note that all amplify-flutter DataStore Hub events are currently structured as serialized maps.
+All Flutter DataStore Hub events are currently structured as serialized maps.
 The event name is specified in an 'eventName' attribute within the map.

-Support for custom types representing these events as well as automated instantiation of models within the event payloads is forthcoming.
+Coming soon: Support for custom event types and automated model instantiation within the event payload.

 </amplify-callout>

 <amplify-callout>

-You may want to setup your Hub Listener or Subscriber before calling Amplify.configure(), otherwise you may miss some of the DataStore events that are emitted.
+Setup your Hub Listener or Subscriber before calling Amplify.configure() to avoid missing some DataStore events.

 </amplify-callout>